top of page

 Dining Room in Reichsburg Imperial Castle, Cochem

 The large dining table has been set, and the fireplace is on one side of the table.
-The hanging candle chandelier from the ceiling was in the hall's centre.
+The hanging candle chandelier from the ceiling was in the hall's center.

 Dining Room in Reichsburg Imperial Castle, Cochem